Open Government Products

 Spinning up a payment service in 3 weeks to support $85mil worth of payments within 4 months of launch

-When a government agency wants to collect payments, they will look for vendors to help them propse a solution, build a website, set up the payment form and related infrastructure.
+When a government agency wants to collect payments, they will look for vendors to help them propose a solution, build a website, set up the payment form and related infrastructure.
 This might take months or even years.
 How might we empower government agencies to set up payment links?
 How might we make the payment experience a positive and quick experience for citizens?

 We interviewed a few agencies and this is what we found -

 I was the lead and sole designer.
 I helped out with user research and testing.
-I did all the design work (mocks, prototypes, branding, visual design, ui design) and also wroked on the frontend styling of the landing page, email templates for payment links and receipts.
+I did all the design work (mocks, prototypes, branding, visual design, ui design) and also worked on the frontend styling of the landing page, email templates for payment links and receipts.

 We only have 2 weeks and this is the idea we came up with.
-The journey starts with a government officer will collate an excel file consisting of the user information and payment details that and send to the developers each day.
+The journey starts with a government officer who will collate an excel file consisting of the user information and payment details and send to the developers each day.
 And our system will create payment links and send them to the user emails so that they can make payment via the payment links.
 The user information can come from internal systems/ online forms etc.

 We worked with multiple government agencies including the Ministry of Manpower, Ministry of Education, Immigration and Checkpoints Authority.
 And all of them have very different requirements.
-To be able to deliver something in two weeks, requires focus and we narrowed down to this core requirements in green checkmarks and deprioritise those labelled as red crosses.
+To be able to deliver something in two weeks, requires focus and we narrowed down to these core requirements in green checkmarks and deprioritise those labelled as red crosses.

 Each payment, in this case, is in the ball park of thousands (due to the 14 day quarantine requirements).
 The team decided to focus on the payer experience and prioritise these screens.